AlexSTorson/CPB_diapause_transcriptomics/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This work was created by employees of the United States Department of Agriculture as part of their official duties and is in the public domain in the United States.
+For international users, this work is released under CC0 1.0 Universal (Public Domain Dedication).
+See the LICENSE file for complete details.

 ## Contact